-Particulate contamination Specifications Air filtration Data center air filtration as defined by ISO Class 8 per ISO 14644-1 with a 95% upper confidence limit.
+Particulate contamination Specifications Air filtration Data center air filtration as defined by ISO Class 8 per ISO 14644 with a 95% upper confidence limit.
 NOTE: This condition applies to data center environments only.
 Air filtration requirements do not apply to IT equipment designed to be used outside a data center, in environments such as an office or factory floor.
 NOTE: Air entering the data center must have MERV11 or MERV13 filtration.
-Conductive dust Air must be free of conductive dust, zinc whiskers, or other conductive particles. (i) NOTE: This condition applies to data center and non-data center environments.
+Conductive dust Air must be free of conductive dust, zinc whiskers, or other conductive particles. data center environments.
 Corrosive dust Air must be free of corrosive dust.
-Residual dust present in the air must have a deliquescent point less than 60% relative humidity. (i) NOTE: This condition applies to data center and non-data center environments.
+Residual dust present in the air must have a deliquescent point less than 60% relative humidity.

+Particulate contamination Specifications () NOTE: This condition applies to data center and non- data center environments.